juliogomez/devops/README.md

 After some minutes refresh your browser while pointing to the k8s dashboard and you will start seeing those nice cluster resource graphs!

 As mentioned before, Heapster has been deprecated and replaced by [Kubernetes Metrics server](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-metrics-pipeline/#metrics-server), a cluster-wide aggregator of resource usage data.
-It provides access to CPU & RAM usage per node and per pod, via CLI or API.
+It provides access to CPU & RAM usage per node and per pod, via CLI and API.

 To install it please clone the required repo into your workstation: